We share these things to know before going to Germany so you can visit Germany with ease. We cover what to expect, planning a trip & more.

 - Berlin – With an amazing food scene, interesting history, and plenty of things to see and do, Berlin should be the first place you visit on your Germany trip.

 - Munich – The Bavarian capital is everything you would expect from a German city and more.
 Head here for Oktoberfest and enjoy the cultural and music scenes.

-- Hamburg – With striking architecture and plenty of world class nightlife, Hamburg is the perfect place for younger travellers to visit.
-Enjoy the many museums, parks and make sure to head to the Chocolate museum too.
+- Hamburg – With striking architecture and plenty of world-class nightlife, Hamburg is the perfect place for younger travelers to visit.
+Enjoy the many museums and parks, and make sure to head to the Chocolate museum too.